jdoleary/Spellmasons/docs/TasksCurrent.md

 # Tasks
 - Unfreeze at end of turn, not beginning
-- Remove mana from units when they die
 - Make selected cards background transparent
 - Improved level design with Wave Function Collapse
 - Make freeze block pathing